One of the main parts to homesteading is frugal living.

-It is a cheaper option compared to buying produce.
+It is a cheaper option compared to buying produce from a store.

 I know a lot of us grow our own food but if you don’t grow a wide variety or if you are still thinking about starting your own garden, this is a great way to get what you need for less money.

 6. Know What You Are Paying And What You Should Be Paying

 There are still some items I have to buy even though I homestead.
 Sure, I long for the day I can say, “No thanks!
 I don’t need to buy that.”

 So for the items I still have to buy, it is important to know what the average price is for them.

 That way, I can know if someone is having a great sale or if I’m overpaying.

 7. Start The Search For Cheap Meals